deltaWhiskey/pingy/README.txt

 To use this:

-1) edit the "targets" variable at the top of pingy.sh to indicate what IP addresses you want to monitor your connectivity to.
+1) edit the pingy.conf file to include IP addresses that you want to monitor.
+   IP addresses should be seperated by a space like "127.0.0.1 8.8.8.8"
 2) Run the script with something like "bash pingy.sh"

 At the end of every minute this script is running, if there were missed pings,